livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 Unload Disk <drive> - Unloads the specified Diablo drive (0 or 1).
 Changes to disk contents are saved.

-Create Disk <drive> - Creates a new (empty) disk image and loads the specified Diablo drive with it.
+New Disk <drive> - Creates a new (empty) disk image and loads the specified Diablo drive with it.

 Show Disk <drive> - Displays the currently loaded image for the specified Diablo drive (0 or 1).